Gua sha: what are the benefits and how do you do it?

 Katie has shared a basic gua sha technique with us, perfect if you’ve never tried it before.
 It’s important to use an oil on your face beforehand to allow the tool to glide over delicate skin.

 - After applying oil to the face and neck area, press the tool gently all over your neck, face and décolletage.
-You need to apply oil so that you have sufficient ‘slip’, and the tool can glide easily to avoid dragging the delicate facial skin.
+The oil allows sufficient ‘slip’, and the tool can glide easily to avoid dragging the delicate facial skin.
 If you are using your gua sha tool briefly in the shower, you can lubricate your skin with water.

 - Gently press and hold the tool under each eye, then over each eye, with the lid shut.